PragsPud/mock-money-mines/README.md

 - app.js – logic, cryptography, math, and interactions.

 ## Running
 Open index.html directly in a modern browser; no build or server is required.
+The Github Pages version can be accessed [here](https://pragspud.github.io/mock-money-mines/).

 ## Verifying a round
 1. Start a round to see the server seed hash (commitment) and the effective client seed and nonce.